This post may contain affiliate links. Please read our disclosure policy.

 raw steak, worcestershire sauce, tortillas, onions, peppers, and olive oil on a large wooden cutting board.

-How To Make Fajitas
+How To Make Steak Fajitas For One

-1. Prepare the seasoning.
+1. Prepare the fajita seasoning.
 Mix cumin, chili powder, onion powder, garlic powder, and salt in a small bowl.
 Season both sides of the steak with the seasoning.
 Set aside.

 a bowl of steak seasoning next to a piece of flank steak.